krestfield/docs/certdog/active_directory_integration.md

 <br>

-Note: If the ``Get-ADUser`` command is not found you may need to enable the *Active Directory PowerShell* feature
+If the ``Get-ADUser`` command is not found you may need to enable the *Active Directory PowerShell* feature

 Run the following to install: